 Ensure your tank is well-maintained, and your Cory catfish are comfortable in their tank swimming environment.
 This will help them stay relaxed and swim around the water parameter of the tank normally.

-In conclusion, if you see your Cory catfish swimming up and down the glass, it could be due to stress, boredom, fascination with their surroundings, or a food search.
+In conclusion, if you see your Cory fish swimming up and down the glass, it could be due to stress, boredom, fascination with their surroundings, or a food search.

 Taking the necessary steps to ensure that your tank is well-maintained and has a comfortable environment for the Cory catfish will help them swim around the aquarium normally.